d42-schemas/d42-docs/docs/types/custom-types/value-substitution.md

 ---
-id: custom-types-value-substitution
+id: value-substitution
 ---

 # Custom Types: Value Substitution

-This article is a sequel to the [previous article](/docs/types/custom-types) and focuses on implementing value substitution for custom types.
+This article is a sequel to the [previous article](/docs/types/custom-types/foundations) and focuses on implementing value substitution for custom types.

 ### Step 1.
 Enhance Definitions